Funeral Parade of Roses

-Funeral Parade of Roses (薔薇の葬列, Bara no Sōretsu) is a 1969 Japanese drama art film directed and written by Toshio Matsumoto, loosely adapted from Oedipus Rex and set in the underground gay culture of 1960s Tokyo.
+Funeral Parade of Roses (薔薇の葬列, Bara no Sōretsu) is a 1969 Japanese surrealist experimental drama arthouse film directed and written by Toshio Matsumoto.
+It loosely adapts the Greek tragedy Oedipus Rex, and is set in the underground gay culture of 1960s Tokyo.
 It stars Peter as the protagonist, a young transgender woman, and features Osamu Ogasawara, Yoshio Tsuchiya and Emiko Azuma.
-A product of the Japanese New Wave, the film combines elements of arthouse, documentary and experimental cinema, and is thought to have influenced Stanley Kubrick's film adaptation of Anthony Burgess' novel A Clockwork Orange (1971) (although many of the points of comparison can also be found in earlier movies such as Rainer Werner Fassbinder's Love Is Colder Than Death).
+A product of the Japanese New Wave, the film combines elements of arthouse, documentary, and experimental cinema.
+It is theorized to have influenced Stanley Kubrick's 1971 film adaptation of Anthony Burgess' novel A Clockwork Orange (although many of the points of comparison can also be found in earlier movies such as Rainer Werner Fassbinder's Love Is Colder Than Death).

-The title is a pun, as "rose" (bara) in Japanese can have a similar meaning to "pansy" in English slang.

 The film was released by A.T.G.
 (Art Theatre Guild) on 13 September 1969 in Japan; however, it did not receive a United States release until 29 October 1970.
 Matsumoto's previous film For My Crushed Right Eye contains some of the same footage and could be interpreted as a trailer for Funeral Parade.
-In June 2017, it received a 4K restoration and a limited theatrical rerelease.
+In June 2017, it received a 4K restoration and a limited theatrical re-release.
 In 2020, it received a limited edition Blu-ray release from the British Film Institute in the UK.
+It is now widely regarded as one of the best movies out of the Japanese New Wave, as well as a landmark and masterpiece of queer cinema.